krrud/kernel-predicting-denoiser/README.md

 ```
 *An example render to test on is provided here: img/example/noisy_example.exr*

 The overlap argument specifies the pixel overlap for each 64x64 denoising sample used to mitigate artifacts at the edge of each predicted sample.
 A larger overlap will increase quality, memory requirements, and processing time.
-The denoised prediction(s) will be saved to the same directory with each file appended with a '_denoised' suffix.
+The denoised prediction will be saved to the same directory appended with a '_denoised' suffix.

 ## Results <a name="results"></a>
-The KPN model is effective at reducing noise in low sample monte carlo renders, achieving results comparable to high sample count renders that would otherwise require significantly longer render times.
+The KPN model is effective at reducing noise in low sample monte carlo renders, achieving results comparable to high sample renders that would otherwise require significantly longer render times.
+See below for a few examples showcasing the model's denoising capabilites:

 ![An interior showcasing the diffuse noise reduction](img/results/livingroom.png)
 ![Results of denoising a complex character](img/results/witchdoctor.png)